rgarofalo/apds9960/docs/docs_APDS9960.rst

-    return the LED boost value.
 .. method:: setLEDBoost(boost)
 .. method:: getProxGainCompEnable()

     Gets proximity gain compensation enable

+    return:
-    return 1 if compensation is enabled.
-0 if not.
+        1 if compensation is enabled or 0 if not.
 .. method:: setProxGainCompEnable(enable)

     Sets the proximity gain compensation enable.

+    enable:
-    enable 1 to enable compensation.
-0 to disable compensation.
+        1 to enable compensation or  0 to disable compensation.
 .. method:: getProxPhotoMask()

     Gets the current mask for enabled/disabled proximity photodiodes